-This article will explain how to find hidden keywords, use Google Analytics for SEO, and move beyond Google tools for next-level professional Search Engine Optimization capabilities.
+This article will explain how to find hidden keywords, use Google Analytics for search engine optimization (SEO), and move beyond basic capabilities to get the most out of this platform.

-Typically, keyword research involves using tools like the Google Keyword Planner, Ahrefs, or SEMrush to discover which keywords have search volume.
+Typically, keyword research involves using tools like the Google Keyword Planner, Ahrefs, or SEMrush to discover which keywords have search volume and extract data from competitor campaigns.

-However, I have found through experience that some keywords have search volume, even though these tools claim that they don’t.
+However, I have found through experience that some keywords have search volume, even though these search results analysis tools claim that they don’t.
 They are “hidden”.

 15% of the keywords that Google sees every year are new, and have never been seen before.
 So it makes sense that keyword tools wouldn’t show search volume for those terms.

-Many times they involve trending events or new things, such as new products, TV shows, or sporting events.
+Many times they involve trending events or new things, such as new products, TV shows, or sporting events, so it’s difficult to compare historical traffic trends.

-Getting attention or traffic from trendings events is called “newsjacking”.
-And you can do it with an SEO approach, too.
+Getting attention or SEO traffic from trendings events is called “newsjacking”.
+And, besides paid marketing campaigns, you can do it with an SEO approach, too.

 You can discover hidden keywords in your niche by following a simple, two-step process: